sethkor/s3kor/README.md

 You can check your file limits in linux, macos and other flavour of OS with `ulimit -n`.
 Changing this limit in the os is possible and not always dangerous.
 Instructions on how to change it vary between OS so they are not described here.  `s3kor` impacts these limits both in walking the file system and uploading the file so there is not a 1 to 1 correlation between the max limit ond the value you pass to `--concurrent`.
 Try to pass `s3kor` a max value that is about 20% less than the systems max limit value.

-Currently if you hit a file limit, the error is not reported
+Currently if you hit a file limit, the error is not reported.

 For optimal throughput consider using a S3 VPC Gateway endpoint if you are executing s3kor from within an AWS VPC.